If you’re attending a live event, there’s a good chance you’ll be taking photos, video and sharing your experience on social media.

 Live events can be busy and you may not get the chance to speak to every single person you’d like to at the event.
 Creating a piece of content about the event helps keep the conversation going with speakers, delegates and the organisers - long after the event has finished.

 It also makes you more memorable.
 When you create a blog post about your experience of an event, it’s a big fat reminder to everyone who attended of who you are and what you do.
-Marketing expert Roger Edwards created this vlog about speaking at CMA Live because – amongst other things – he wants people to remember he is available for speaking engagements.
+Kate Beavis and Dara Ford both created fashion related blogs about Soulful PR Live because - amongst other things - they want people to remember what their own businesses are.
+Kate, a vintage fashion expert, wrote 4 reasons why I wear vintage fashion to business events and Dara, a contemporary bespoke tailor for women, wrote why you should always carry a scarf to a business lunch or conference.

 Remember also that event organisers will be keen to share your blog with their audience on social media and in any relevant online communities e.g. Facebook groups - getting your content in front of a bigger audience than you could hope for on your own blog.